-A dental implant is actually a small titanium post that is placed directly into the jawbone in order to restore the root structure of a lost tooth.
+A dental implant is a small titanium post that is placed directly into the jawbone in order to restore the root structure of a lost tooth.
 This can then be used to support a variety of restorations that can replace everything from a single tooth to an entire smile.
-Since these implants are anchored directly into the jawbone, they provide these new teeth with unrivaled stability.
-Plus, they also support the jaw from within just like natural teeth, which helps a patient maintain their face’s shape and fullness.
+Since these implants are anchored directly into the jawbone, they provide these new teeth with unrivaled stability and chewing power.
 Dental implants are truly special because they are the only treatment that can do this!

-For a single missing tooth, Dr. Nelson will restore it using something called an implant-retained crown.
-First, he’ll attach a metal connector to the implant post called an abutment that will show above your gum line and resemble the shape and size of your tooth.
-To complete the process, he’ll place an all-porcelain crown over it to make it look completely natural.
+Dr. Nelson will restore a single missing tooth with an implant crown.
+He’ll place an all-porcelain crown onto the abutment to make the replacement tooth look completely natural.
 Dental porcelain is an amazing material because it can replicate a tooth’s shape, size, color, strength, and even feel!

-Dental implants can also be used to support a partial or full denture.
-Implant-retained dentures are anchored directly into the jawbone just like natural teeth, giving them a stability that traditional dentures simply can’t match.
-They’ll also maintain their fit for much longer than normal dentures, and they even give a patient a bite force more similar to natural teeth, allowing them to eat a wider variety of foods with confidence.
+Implant dentures are anchored directly into the jawbone just like natural teeth, giving them a stability that traditional dentures simply can’t match.
+They’ll also maintain their fit for much longer than normal dentures, and they even restore up to 80% of your natural bite power, allowing you to eat a wider variety of foods with confidence.

 Perhaps after reading all of the above information on dental implants, you’re considering getting them, but you still have a few questions.
-After all, implants are quite the investment in your smile.
-Not to worry; we have gathered some of the most commonly asked questions that we get about dental implants and answered them for your convenience.
+After all, implants are quite an investment in your smile.
+Not to worry; we have gathered some of the most commonly asked questions below and answered them for your convenience.
 If you have a query that you don’t see answered here, feel free to contact us at Nelson Dental Care and ask.

 Some people need a bone grafting procedure before they can receive dental implants in Metairie.
 This is because when you’ve been undergoing tooth loss, your jawbone begins to deteriorate.
 It no longer receives stimulation from your natural tooth roots, leaving it to atrophy.
 As a result, your jawbone is no longer strong enough to accommodate dental implants.
 Bone grafting solves this problem.
 By grafting artificial bone tissue onto your jawbone, it will ensure that it has the strength to support as many implants as you need.